OpenNumismat/SimilarImageFinder/README.md

 # SimilarImageFinder

+SimilarImageFinder is a part of [OpenNumismat](http://opennumismat.github.io/) project, so it aims to finding coins images.

 This application is designed to explore algorithms for finding similar images using perceptual hashes.
 The following hash types are currently supported:
 * Average hashing